ZenanXing/BioCurve-Analyzer/README.md

 ## License & DOI

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details, and the DOI for the app is [DOI].
+This project is licensed under the GNU General Public License, version 3 (GPLv3) - see the LICENSE.md file for details, and the DOI for the app is [DOI].

 [(Back to top)](#biocurve-analyzer)